kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

   - If the data was downloaded as historical data or real-time
   - We can keep multiple copies of the same time series, some downloaded historically and other real-time
-  - For production we stitch together historical and real-time to get a single view of the data (like we used to do with Tardis)
+  - For production, we stitch together historical and real-time to get a single view of the data (like we used to do with Tardis)
 - `DOWNLOAD_TS`
   - When it was downloaded